-Dragons are said to breathe fire, and so can you in a way when you do this pose.
+Dragons are said to breathe fire, and so can you (sort of) when you do this pose.